agentlisa/bench/README.md

 ### How to evaluate an LLM
 1. Download the repository and install dependencies.
-2. Set up your OpenAI API key, base URL and model name in the `.env` file.
+2. Set up your LLM provider's API key, base URL and model name in the `.env` file.
 3. Run `main.py` to evaluate the model on the 500-high-risk benchmark dataset.

 ### Evaluation Metrics